Large-eddy simulations of marine boundary-layer clouds associated with cold air outbreaks during the ACTIVATE campaign-part 1: Case setup and sensitivities to large-scale forcings: Introduction

 Marine stratocumulus clouds associated with cold air outbreaks (CAOs) with mesoscale (scales larger than a few kilometers) fluctuations are challenging to represent in climate models.
 CAO occurs when cold air mass moves over a warm sea surface, creating strong convection analogous to Rayleigh-B\'enard convection \citep{agee1987mesoscale}.
-CAO events are characterized by stronger surface latent heat fluxes (up to $1200\, \rm{Wm}^{-2}$) and subsidence of up to an order of magnitude, compared to non-CAO cases due to the large temperature difference \citep{agee1987mesoscale}.
+CAO events are characterized by stronger surface latent heat fluxes of $\mathcal{O}(10^2-10^3\, \rm{W\, m}^{-2})$\citep{papritz2015climatology} and subsidence of up to an order of magnitude, compared to non-CAO cases due to the large temperature difference \citep{agee1987mesoscale}.
 This can makes it difficult to simulate convection and clouds associated with CAOs.
 The ratio of buoyancy force to shear (Richardson number), precipitation, and entrainment contribute to the topological cloud structure of CAOs (e.g., cloud streets) \citep{Roode2019}.
 The cloud roll structure occurring during CAOs was first simulated by \citet{liu2004high} using a cloud-resolving model able to capture the transition of clouds from two-dimensional roll structure to three-dimensional closed cells. \citet{gryschka2005roll} performed the first LES to simulate CAO cloud roll structures.
 They found that roll structures are sensitive to the spatial resolution of LES. \citet{tomassini2017g} investigated how well a CAO event over the North Atlantic Ocean is represented in global models as compared to LES.
 They found that the global models employed in their study underestimate the amount of cloud liquid water compared to LES results.
 More recently, \citet{Roode2019} performed an LES intercomparison study of a CAO case observed during the CONSTRAIN campaign.
-They found that the evolution of the stratocumulus cloud deck and the timing of its breakup differ significantly among seven LES models. \citet{tornow2021preconditioning} investigated a marine CAO case in the northwestern Atlantic and found that frozen hydrometeors accelerate the transition of cloud decks into broken cloud streets.
+They found that the evolution of the stratocumulus cloud deck and the timing of its breakup differ significantly among seven LES models and attributed this discrepancy to the inconsistency of microphysics parameterizations between different LES models. \citet{tornow2021preconditioning} investigated a marine CAO case in the northwestern Atlantic and found that frozen hydrometeors accelerate the transition of cloud decks into broken cloud streets.
+Here we aim to examine the roles of large-scale forcings and aerosols in affecting the evolution of WNAO marine boundary-layer meteorology and clouds associated with CAO using LES constrained by in-situ and remote sensing measurements in a two-part serial study.
+The first part focuses on quantifying sensitivities of meteorology and clouds to large-scale forcings and turbulent surface fluxes.
+The second part will focus on characterizing cloud properties and aerosol-cloud-meteorology interactions.